You are here

-- Present study details in the second (you) or third person (he/she).
+- Use the second (you) or third person (he/she) to present the study details.
 Avoid use of the first person (I).

 - Include a statement of agreement at the conclusion of the informed consent document.

-- Remove "track changes" or inserted comments from the consent documentation prior to uploading the document into the IRB application for review, unless specifically requested to do so by the IRB-HSBS.
+- Remove "track changes" or inserted comments from the consent documentation prior to uploading the document into the IRB application (Section 10-1) for review.